-This certificate is designed for those who already possess a master’s degree in Counseling or Psychology and now wish to pursue certification in School Counseling (Type 73).
-This set of a minimum of 24 hours meets the ISBE requirements for the Type 73 – School Counseling.
+This certificate is designed for those who already possess a master’s degree in Counseling or Psychology and now wish to pursue licensure in School Counseling (Professional Educator License-Endorsed in School Counseling).
+This set of a minimum of 24 hours meets the ISBE requirements for the Professional Educator License-Endorsed in School Counseling.

 View the Program Fact Sheet

-The Illinois State Board of Education (ISBE) has approved the School Counseling program to prepare candidates for the School Service Personnel Certificate with an endorsement in School Counseling.
-Candidates seeking to be recommended for this credential shall either (1) hold or be qualified to hold a teaching certificate from a regionally accredited institution, or (2) have completed the GSU or equivalent teaching competence courses (i.e. EDAD 7713, COUN 7620, COUN 6622 and SPED 6101).
+The Illinois State Board of Education (ISBE) has approved the School Counseling program to prepare candidates for the Professional Educator License-Endorsed in School Counseling.
+Candidates seeking to be recommended for this credential shall either (1) hold or be qualified to hold a teaching certificate from a regionally accredited institution, or (2) have completed the GSU or equivalent teaching competence courses (i.e. EDAD 7801, COUN 7620, COUN 6622 and SPED 6101).

-All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency [formerly the Illinois Basic Skills Test] prior to admission to the program.
-All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before they will be recommended for the School Service Personnel certificate.
+All School Counseling students must provide evidence of successful completion of the Test of Academic Proficiency [formerly the Illinois Basic Skills Test] or the ACT (with a score of 22, including the writing portion) prior to admission to the program.
+All School Counseling students must present evidence of passing the ISBE School Counselor Proficiency Test before they will be recommended for the Professional Educator License-Endorsed in School Counseling.